Your shop is a veritable music festival.

 If someone arrives at your website and search for a ukulele, you’ll know.
-If you start seeing a major increase in ukulele searches you should ask yourself whether it’s not a good idea to start stocking ukes, if you’re not already.
+If you start seeing a major increase in ukulele searches through your website’s search button, you should ask yourself whether it’s not a good idea to start stocking ukes, if you’re not already.

-You want to minimise, or even eliminate, pinching and zooming.
+You want to minimize, or even eliminate, pinching and zooming.

-You get everything you need to start reaching more people.
-And when you reach more people you can move more musical stock.
+It includes everything you need to start reaching more people.
+And when you reach more people, you can move more musical stock.

 The one thing you need more of is more feet through your door.